Jogi04/ansible_config_files/README.md

 # Requirements
 - Ansible package is installed locally
-- user "ansible" is present on the remote host(s)
+- User "ansible" is present on the remote host(s)
 - Remote user "ansible" has root privileges without entering a password
 - Public key is present on the remote host(s)